zloeber/OhMyPsh/README.md

 Be careful as this was really meant for just function definitions in ps1 files.
 The whole ps1 file will get invoked no matter what you have in it though so use at your own discretion.

 You can add personal function files or entire directories of them with `Add-OMPPersonalFunction`

+**NOTE: I'd be a poor example if I didn't say that grouping several similar functions into a module is the preferred method of script distribution over using OhMyPsh personal functions or plugins.**

 ### Profile Configuration
-A fairly sane default configuration is provided out of the box with this module.
+A fairly plain default configuration is provided out of the box with this module.
 You can see all current settings with the following function:

-**NOTE: I'd be a poor example if I didn't say that grouping several similar functions into a module is the preferred method of script distribution over using OhMyPsh personal functions or plugins.**

 ```
 Get-OMPProfileSetting